mk-nlp/react-staj/README.md

 npm run build
 ```

-The build files will be located in the `build` directory.
+The build files will be located in the `dist` directory.

 ## Usage